 Perfect time to change your passwords

-During the Covid-19 outbreak and quarantine, it’s a perfect time to change your passwords to stronger ones.
+It’s a perfect time to change your passwords to stronger ones.
 Passwords work like a key to important personal information, such as name, birth date, home address, phone number and credit card information.
 Criminals can use personal information for identity theft.
 Because the personal information in your profiles is protected by passwords, password security is important.

 1. Passwords are keys to your personal information online